Vinita686/my-portfolio-React/README.md

   - A tutorial by [Tech2 etc](https://www.youtube.com/watch?v=0h2b4ftbZcU), which briefly explains the use of ract components and routers.
   - And not to forget my friend Maudmain, she helped me to understand the whole concept when i was feeling lost.
   - Pixabay for the images used in my application.
+  - Many thanks to my peer friend [Sansi](https://github.com/senseilein) who helped me to come out of the chaos of deployment of my site.

   ## Contributing
   You are welcome for contributing.
 Please ensure to raise a PR before merging.